10 Best High Quality Healthcare Stocks for January 2026

 Risk Factors

-• High valuation multiples relative to historical averages
+• High valuation multiples in growth slowdowns

-• Regulatory approval risks for new products
+• Regulatory hurdles for new systems

 Stock #6: Gilead Sciences, Inc. (GILD)